 Using the LAN1 and LAN2 ports are useful when connecting MachineMotion to a standard, multi-device Ethernet network.
-This use case becomes necessary
+This use case becomes necessary when connecting multiple MachineMotion controllers together and when connecting MachineMotion on a LAN or WLAN.

 Figure 5: The standard configurable Ethernet connector.
 MachineMotion 2 controller shown - CE-CL-010-0004.